saleyn/emmap/README.md

 $ head -1 /tmp/q.bin        # returns no data because changes in shell1 are invisible
 ```

-## Persistent FIFO used as a container or guarded by a gen_server process.
+## Persistent FIFO used as a container or guarded by a gen_server process

 The `emmap_queue` module implements a persistent FIFO queue based on a memory-mapped file.
 This means that in-memory operations of enqueuing items are automatically persisted on disk.